NeelRoshania/celery_template/README.md

     	- `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO celery_user;`
    	- `GRANT USAGE, SELECT ON SEQUENCE task_id_sequence TO celery_user;`
    	-  `GRANT USAGE, SELECT ON SEQUENCE taskset_id_sequence TO celery_user;`
-9. Ensure database and task modules defined correctly in `src/celery_template/__init__.py`
+8. Ensure database and task modules defined correctly in `src/celery_template/__init__.py`
-8. Run psql connect and select tests
+9. Run psql connect and select tests
 	- `pytest -v tests/scripts/test_psqlconnect.py`
 	- `pytest -v tests/scripts/test_psqlselect.py`
+10. Refer to Task Queue Setup for task submission testing.

 If you run into issues with `psycopg2`, consider the following;
 1. `sudo chmod 774 psycopg2_setup.sh`